Canon 1D vs Fujifilm X-T2

 One feature that is present on the 1D, but is missing on the X-T2 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D writes its imaging data to Compact Flash cards, while the X-T2 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The X-T2 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Fujifilm X-T2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D and the X-T2 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 1D better than the Fujifilm X-T2 or vice versa?
 The listing below highlights the relative strengths of the two models.